Seth Okin, Maryland Criminal Defense Lawyer

 Like other criminal offenses, the misdemeanor-felony gradation is premised upon the severity of the conduct.
 With respect to theft, this applies to the valuation of the property taken by the individual.
 In the state of Maryland, a person convicted of property theft of $1,000 or more will be guilty of a felony.
 Any amount less than $1,000 will constitute a misdemeanor, and entails lesser penalties.
 Another determining factor with respect to criminal penalties is whether or not it is your first or subsequent offense.
 For instance, Section 7-104(g)(4) of the Maryland Criminal Code states that if a person has two or more prior, misdemeanor theft convictions, upon conviction that person will be subject to a maximum of five years imprisonment or a fine of $5,000, or both.

 As you can see, the crime of theft is not taken lightly in Maryland, and by virtue of this fact an attorney is instrumental in such proceedings.
-For more information regarding the crime of theft in Maryland, please visit the following page.

 While the penalties for traffic violations are relatively minor in comparison to those of the aforementioned offenses, there is a definite benefit to retaining an attorney if you are charged with a traffic offense.
 If you elect to pay the fine associated with a traffic ticket, you are admitting guilt, and as such, demerit points may be assessed against your license.
 By retaining legal counsel, you will be taking an active step in preserving your driving record.
 Such an attorney can appear in court and contest the charge.

 In many instances this is unequivocally in your best interest.
 Some examples of this include driving on a suspended license, driving an unregistered vehicle, and driving without insurance.
 It is possible that you could face imprisonment if convicted of one of these violations – a reality that underscores the importance of having a Maryland traffic attorney.
 Seth Okin has practiced criminal defense in the state of Maryland for a number of years, and he is ready to protect the freedom and driving ability of those charged with a traffic offense.
-Additional details regarding traffic laws and their respective penalties can be found here.

 Probation violations are taken very seriously, and almost always result in incarceration without a skilled criminal defense attorney representing you.
 If you have already committed a crime and been placed on probation, breaking any conditions imposed on you by the judge will result in heavy legal penalties and fines.
 Seth Okin has experience representing defendants accused of violating the terms of their probation, and handles each case with a focus on providing quality results.